AceyJS/acey/README.md

 A Model is a class built with an **object of data**.
 It allows you to create all the methods you need related to a specific type of data like **utils**, **getters**, and **setters**.

-You build a Model from an Object.
+You build a Model from an Object and options.

+`super(data: Object, options: IOptions)`

 #### Example of a Model:
 `./src/ascey/models/todo.ts`